- What are the risks associated with investment?

 As part of your investment planning, you may also wish to consider sources of funding available from the UK public sector.
 The British Business Bank has information on a range of finance options through its Finance Hub.

-If your organisation is within 17 defined areas of the economy, certain acquisitions set out in regulations to be made later in the year must be notified to the Government by the acquirer and receive approval from the UK Government before completing.
+If your organisation is within 17 defined areas of the economy, certain acquisitions set out in the notable acquisition regulations must be notified to the Government by the acquirer and receive approval from the UK Government before completing.
 If they complete without receiving approval, the acquisition will be void.
+BEIS has published guidance on types of acquisitions that can be classed as a notifiable acquisition at GOV.UK.
 Where a notifiable qualifying acquisition is not notified to the Government, the five-year time limit does not apply.
+Guidance on completing and registering a notification form is available.

 Where a qualifying acquisition does not need to be notified, but still falls within scope of the legislation and may have a national security element, a seller, acquirer or the entity is encouraged to submit a voluntary notification.
 A Section 3 Statement is available to help assess the types of acquisitions that may raise national security concerns.

-The UK Government will have powers to require that businesses and investors provide information in relation to its functions under the Act.
+The UK Government has powers to require that businesses and investors provide information in relation to its functions under the Act.
 This will help inform the national security assessment.
 You must comply with any requirement for information from the UK Government and with any remedies the Government may impose.

 A number of sanctions – civil and criminal – will apply in the event of non-compliance.
 Civil and criminal sanctions are applicable, for example, where the acquirer has progressed a “notifiable acquisition” to completion without approval from the UK Government.